KathituCodes/Welcome-to-My-Github-Repository./README.md

 ## License
 This repository is open-source under the MIT License.
 Happy coding! 🚀

-If you have any questions or comments about the projects in this repository, please feel free to contact me at:
+If you have any questions or comments about the projects in this repository, you can reach me via the email listed on my GitHub overview page.

-peterkathitu@gmail.com

 🌐 Socials :